A Trader’s Guide: Supply/Demand vs. Support/Resistance

 Let’s look at a support and resistance levels…

-An Important Clarification: Contrary to popular belief—and what many trading gurus or books might tell you—support and resistance levels DON’T become stronger with multiple touches.
+Important Clarification: Contrary to popular belief, support and resistance levels DON’T become stronger with multiple touches.

-Quite the opposite, in fact, these levels tend to weaken over time.
+Quite the opposite, in fact – levels weaken over time.

 Supply and demand zones form ONLY when the banks and other big players execute a significant trading action.